you might prefer first reading [ Puppet ~ beginners' concept guide ] Part#1

 This is the one feature that lets you actually utilize your ruby-power and add-on custom facts, providers & types (with default location at '<tomcat-module> /lib/ <facter|puppet>', '<tomcat-module> /lib/puppet/ <parser|provider|type>') to be used via puppet in your modules.
 To be used it requires 'pluginsync = true' configuration to be present at 'puppet.conf' level.

 We'll discuss this in more detail with all sorts of examples in following up blogs and add the links here.
-Until then it can be referred at docs.puppetlabs.com.
+Until then it can be referred at docs.puppetlabs.com. - spec/tests

 As Love needs Money to avoid worldly issues affect its charm.
 Similarly, Code need Tests.
-In location
+In location '<tomcat-module>/spec/' you can have your puppet-rspec tests for puppet module.

 The path '<tomcat-module>/tests/' would have common examples on how the module classes would be defined.